 Guduchi is considered safe if used short-term.
 However, when it comes to long-term use, like over 8 weeks, the safety is not yet confirmed.

 Also, not enough information is available regarding the use of Guduchi during pregnancy or breastfeeding.
 So, we’d advise you against it.

 Guduchi may reduce your blood sugar levels.
 It is best to use the herb cautiously if you’re diabetic.
 It’s also worth noting that the doses of medications may need some adjustments for those with diabetes.

 Because Guduchi enables your immune system to be more active, it can increase the symptoms of autoimmune diseases.
-So, those with autoimmune diseases like multiple sclerosis, lupus, and rheumatoid arthritis should avoid using Guduchi entirely.
+So, those with autoimmune diseases like multiple sclerosis, and rheumatoid arthritis should avoid using Guduchi entirely.